divyag10/weatherapi/src/README.md

 Unit test are defined in src> test_app.py
 Go to project folder and then to src, then run python -m unittest test_app.py

-TO RUN the app,
-Install virtual environment
-Run the requirements.txt
-provide API endpoint /weather/{city} - To view weather summar, outfit and activity recommendation

 API endpoints:
 /weather/{city} - To view weather summar, outfit and activity recommendation